WickedFlame/Polaroider/docs/index.md

 ```

 ### Approval testing
-Reduce all to just one assertion check using Snappshottesting
+Approval testing reduces all assertions to just one assertion check with the help of Snappshottesting
 ```csharp
 // arrange
 var repository = new PersonRepository();